 Exercise a high degree of caution in Honduras due to high levels of violent crime and the possibility of violent protests.
 Be alert and pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

-- Reconsider your need to travel to the southern suburb of San Pedro Sula (the Chamelećon) and the nearby towns of Choloma and Cofradia due to the very high levels of violent crime.
-See Safety and security.
+Reconsider your need to travel to the southern suburb of San Pedro Sula (the Chamelećon) and the nearby towns of Choloma and Cofradia due to the very high levels of violent crime.
+See

-- Avoid demonstrations and large public gatherings as they may turn violent.
-Follow the local media and instructions issued by local authorities.
+Avoid demonstrations and large public gatherings as they may turn violent.
+It's illegal for foreigners to take part in political demonstrations.
+Follow local media and instructions issued by local authorities.
+See

-- Violent crime, including murder, robbery, burglary, kidnapping, carjacking and sexual assault, is widespread in Honduras, often involving firearms.
-See Safety and security.
+Violent crime, including murder, robbery, burglary, kidnapping, carjacking and sexual assault, is widespread in Honduras, often involving firearms.
+See

-- Use your judgement when selecting transport options and only use reputable transport companies, avoid travelling at night and travel in groups or with a tour due to the very high risk of crime.
+Only use reputable transport or tour companies.
+Travel in groups and avoid travelling at night due to the very high risk of crime.
 See

 The hurricane season is from June to November when landslides, mudslides and flooding may occur.
 In the case of a hurricane, monitor local media reports and follow the instructions of local emergency officials.
-See Additional information.
+See

 Entry and exit

-It is your responsibility to have your passport stamped on entry, whether you enter Honduras by land, sea or air.
+Make sure your passport is stamped on entry, whether you enter Honduras by land, sea or air.

-Minors travelling with only one or without both parents or legal guardians must present a notarised letter of consent from the non-travelling parent(s) or legal guardian(s) to enter and exit Honduras.
-Contact the nearest Embassy or Consulate of Honduras for further information, including language requirements for consent forms.
+Children under 18 who travel without both parents or legal guardians must present a notarised letter of consent from the non-travelling parents or legal guardians to enter and exit Honduras.
+The letter must satisfy certain language and other requirements.
+More information:

 Safety and security

-Foreigners have been the target of violent crimes, particularly in and around San Pedro Sula (including when departing the airport), on the ferry from La Ceiba to the Bay Islands, as well as in Tegucigalpa, Tela, Trujillo and in the area of the Copan ruins.
-Avoid discussing your travel plans in public as visitors have been targeted after being followed.
+Foreigners have been the target of violent crimes, particularly in and around San Pedro Sula (including when leaving the airport), on the ferry from La Ceiba to the Bay Islands, as well as in Tegucigalpa, Tela, Trujillo and in the area of the Copan ruins.

-Armed robbery and car and busjackings occur on Honduran roads and highways, both in urban and rural areas.
+Armed robbery and car- and bus-jackings occur on Honduran roads and highways, both in urban and rural areas.
 Carjackers often target vehicles leaving major airports.
-There have been frequent incidents of roadside robbery, including by criminals pretending to be injured.
-Consider using a reputable tour company or limousine service for travel to and from the airport and for longer trips.
+Roadside robbery is frequent, including at traffic lights and by criminals pretending to be injured.

-Petty crime, such as bag snatching and pickpocketing, is also prevalent throughout Honduras, particularly at airports, hotels, bus terminals, shopping malls and other public venues where large numbers of people gather.
-Avoid showing signs of affluence.
+Bag snatching, pickpocketing and other petty crime is common throughout Honduras, particularly at airports, hotels, bus terminals, shopping malls and other crowded public venues.

 Scams and credit card fraud have also been reported.
 Foreigners have also been robbed after withdrawing money from ATMs.